Gaming Headset vs. Headphones + Mic: Which is better in 2022?

 Some people enjoy the choice of getting a gaming headset and a headphone.
 However, if you are on a tight budget choosing would be the only option.
 So, which would you choose?

 This again boils down to the purpose and personal preferences.
 If you are into gaming, a gaming headset would be the right choice.
 But, in case you wish to also listen to music or mixing, buying a regular headphone and a detachable microphone will do just fine.

 When it comes down to the cost, a headset will be the budget option.
 Looking around, whether, on Amazon, Walmart or other electronic sellers, I found gaming headsets to be much cheaper than when buying a headphone and a mic.

 4. Sound Quality

-Overall, a headphone is much sounding than a gaming headset (see our guide on how to use regular headphones on XBox).
-If you are looking for sound quality and not the virtual sound in gaming headsets, then a pair of headphone is the best.
-Apart from the sound output from the headphone, the sound from the mic is also something to consider.
+Overall, headphones generally sound much better than a gaming headset (see our guide on how to use regular headphones on XBox).
+If you are looking for sound quality and not virtual surround sound in gaming headsets, then a pair of headphones is likely the best.

-From experience, mics in gaming headphones sound awful.
+From experience, mics in gaming headphones sound awful (unless you go for a premium, option like the HyperX Cloud II).
 A gaming headset mic is more likely to sound distorted and comes off as a nuisance to even other gamers.
 On the other hand, a separate attachable mic is a better option.